espocrm/documentation/development/api.md

 `"Authorization: Basic " + base64Encode(username  + ':' + password)`

-It's better to use auth token instead of password when you work with api.
+It's better to use auth token instead of password when you work with API.
 In this case you will need to provide username and password/token in `Espo-Authorization` header.
 ```
 "Espo-Authorization: " + base64Encode(username  + ':' + passwordOrToken)
 ```